Introducing the Teach Edge Question Generator

 - clear final answers and steps

-3) Everyone else
+3. Everyone else

 - topic tests

-- homework that can't be Googled
+- homework that cannot be Googled

 - low-stakes quizzes